Luisa-Elena/advertisements-app/README.md

 # advertisements-app

 A user-friendly web application designed to manage various types of ads.
-Users can view, create, and interact with ads for different categories like Cars, Real Estate, and Pets.
-The app provides an easy way to view and create ads with detailed information.
+Users can view, create, and interact with ads of different categories like Cars, Real Estate, and Pets.

 ## **Installation**
 1. Navigate to the directory where you want to clone the project.